 - A Felony Criminal Record.

-With that being said, depending on Defendant’s prior record and the facts surrounding the incident, an experienced criminal defense attorney may be able to get the Defendant into the Pretrial Intervention Program (PTI).
+Depending on Defendant’s prior record and the facts surrounding the incident, an experienced criminal defense attorney may be able to get the Defendant into the Pretrial Intervention Program (PTI).
 PTI is a diversionary program in New Jersey whereby if the Defendant completes the program without violating the terms the pending charges will be outright dismissed.
+This is could be a significaint benefit to the Defendant as at the end of the day, not only will they never have to serve a day in jail but they will also be able to walk away without a criminal record.

 As you can see from reading above, this is a very serious offense and one that requires the assistance of an experienced criminal defense attorney.
 The attorneys at Proetta & Oliver have the experience and skill set required to protect your freedom.
 Our office routinely represents clients charged with terroristic threats, stalking, eluding, simple assault, harassment, false imprisonment and disorderly conduct.
 If you have been charged with one of these offenses or any offense for that matter in towns like Hamilton, Lawrenceville, Robbinsville, Trenton, Ewing, Hightstown, West Windsor and Ewing, we can help.
 If you would like to come into our office of a free face to face consultation with Mr. Oliver or any of the other attorneys on staff then please contact us directly at (609) 789-0779.
 If you have any questions please do not hesitate to contact us.